 The Veterans Administration said the transition of moving patients from their current facility on Highway 71 north to the new facility on South Morrow Street will be a slow one that will not interrupt patient care.
 The VA expects to be fully transitioned by the end of September.
 Chris Durney, Public Affairs Specialist for the Central Arkansas Veterans Health System, said, “There will be a little bit of an overlap in the transition.
 We have a good contract that we will honor at the current facility.
 We don’t want to close a door one day and open a different door the next day.
 No patient care will be compromised.”

-Between now and their official opening, they will furnish the building, install equipment and software systems, have personnel fully hired and trained, and make sure all systems run properly.
+Between now and their official opening target date of October 2, 2017, they will furnish the building, install equipment and software systems, have personnel fully hired and trained, and make sure all systems run properly.

 Durney said they are still looking for qualified staff to fill the facility that will include 10 exam rooms and a women’s health and procedure room.
 For those interested, visit USA Jobs online and search Arkansas for a list of positions available.

 Mark Wilson, Community Based Outpatient Clinic (CBOC) Coordinator, said they plan to maintain all the services offered at the current clinic, with a goal to expand all CBOCs to include physical therapy services.

 Although the new center will not include dental services, CAVHS staffers explained at a recent town hall meeting that they are “focusing on provider agreements to get local dentists to partner with CAVHS” to keep veterans from having to travel to North Little Rock for dental care.